LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/project/individual_report.md

 Github repo.
 Overall, all tasks worked well but final results interpration and limitation discussion were not as what I expected.
-From my perspective, having members from genome or biology backgroud could help us not only explane the results statistically, but also assists us to think the results in different aspects.
+From my perspective, having members from genome or biology backgroud could help us explain the results in different aspects.
 For example, although our models shows there is no statistical significant between patients’ gene expression and vital status, it does not mean there is no association between them.
 Therefore, Besides using highly expressed genes, I hope I